hhiroshell/kustomize-go-exec-plugin/README.md

 Kustomize supports two types of plugins (Go / Exec), but the Go plugin is "[very annoying](https://github.com/kubernetes-sigs/kustomize/issues/3574)" because it is realized using the Go plugin system.
 This repository is trying to write some Kustomize exec plugins in Go.

-What plugins this repository has
----
+This repository contains the following simple plugins:

 - Secret Generator:
     - Generates a manifest of kubernetes secret.
 You can specify the secret name, namespace and literals(key-value pairs)